 Measurements from three days (1, 2 and 4 March 2011) will be discussed here.
-For clarity, these days will be referred to as Day 1, Day 2 and Day 3, respectively, in the rest 6205 of the text.
-Measurements were performed from the rangers post at Paso de Cortés (longitude: -98.64694, latitude: 19.0867), approximately 7 km north of the volcano's vent.
-The viewing direction of the camera and the solar azimuth angle are shown in the top row of Fig. 4, for the start and end times of measurements.
+For clarity, these days will be referred to as Day 1, Day 2 and Day 3, respectively, in the rest of the text.
+Measurements were performed from the ranger's post at Paso de Cortés (longitude: -98.64694, latitude: 19.0867, about 3700 m above sea level), approximately 7 km north of the volcano's vent.
+The viewing direction of the camera and the solar azimuth angle are shown in the top row of Fig. 4 for the start and end times of measurements.
 The red line indicates the viewing direction used for calibration cell and background image acquisition.
 Photos giving an impression of the measurement conditions during the three measurement days are shown in the bottom row of Fig. 4.
 During all measurements, background images and calibration cell images were acquired before and after measurements if an area of clear sky was available.
-The results will be discussed and interpreted in this chapter.
-All calibration cell measurements, presented here, were performed in the morning hours (between 09:30 a.m. and 11:00 a.m. local time) with approximately the same viewing direction.
+All calibration cell measurements presented here were performed in the morning hours (between 09:30 and 11:00 LT - local time) with approximately the same viewing direction.
 Additional car traverses were performed with a zenith-looking DOAS instrument to determine the wind-direction.
 Usually, however, the car traverses were not conducted at the same time as camera measurements.